FlowFuse/website/src/blog/2024/07/customise-theming-in-your-dashboards.md

 If you want to add your brand's logo, you can replace the element inside <teleport> with an <img> tag.
 You can do this in the same ui-template widget or in a different ui-template widget:

-1. Drag the ui-template widget onto the canvas.
+1. Drag the `ui-template` node onto the canvas.
 2. Select the correct scope for that widget to render.
 3. Select the correct page or UI in which you want to render the element.
 3. Paste the same Vue snippet given in the above section into the `ui-template` widget and replace the code inside <teleport> with the following element: